Weighted residual empirical processes, martingale transformations, and model specification tests for regressions with diverging number of parameters: Martingale transformation

 \section{Martingale transformation}

-It is well known that any functionals of $\hat{U}_n(t)$ cannot be asymptotically distribution-free such as the Kolmogorov-Smirnov type test and the Cra\'{m}er-von Mises type test based on $\hat{U}_n(t)$.
-Thus, we have to resort to resampling methods such as the wild bootstrap to approximate the limiting null distribution of such tests (e.g., Stute, Gonz\'{a}lez Manteiga, and Presedo Quindimil (1998)).
-When the dimension $p$ is large, the computation of resampling approximations becomes cumbersome and time-consuming.
-Thus an asymptotically distribution-free test is often helpful in high dimension settings.
-For this purpose, let us look more carefully at the asymptotic expansion of the process $\hat{U}_n(t)$ under $H_0$.
-The leading term $U^1_n(t)$ in $\hat{U}_n(t)$ can be decomposed as
+When the dimension $p$ is large, the computation of the bootstrap procedure becomes cumbersome and time-consuming, as demonstrated by the computational time of $CvM_n$ based on the residual smoothing bootstrap in our simulation studies.
+Therefore, an asymptotically distribution-free test is desirable in high dimension settings.
+For this purpose, we examine the asymptotic expansion of the process $\hat{U}_n(t)$ under $H_0$ more carefully.
+The leading term $U^1_n(t)$ of $\hat{U}_n(t)$ in (\ref{2.6}) can be decomposed as